SummaryRead the full fact sheet

 - Yoyo dieting makes you gain more weight in the long run because it lowers your metabolism.

 - The best way to lose weight is slowly, by making achievable changes to your eating and physical activity habits.

 - Managing your weight is a life-long commitment – not just following a diet for a few weeks to drop kilograms.

 - Dieting can be harmful because our body responds to these periods of semi-starvation by lowering its metabolic rate.

 .
 In Australia, around 75% of men and 60% of women are carrying too much body fat and 25% of children are overweight or obese.
 This means the incidence of obesity-related disorders (such as and ), is also on the rise.

 Losing weight has become a multi-billion-dollar industry.
-It’s hard to go a day without seeing or hearing about “the answer to” or a “miracle” weight-loss solution.
+It’s hard to go a day without seeing or hearing about 'the answer to' or a 'miracle' weight-loss solution.

-The sensible answer to losing excess body fat is to make small healthy changes to your eating and exercise habits.
+The sensible answer to losing excess body fat is to make small healthy changes to your and habits.
 These changes should be things that you can maintain as part of your lifestyle – that way you will lose weight and keep it off.

 Diets don’t work long term

 There are lots of .
 Popular media is full of endorsed by celebrities and supported by personal success stories.
 While many of these diets may help you to lose weight while you’re following them, as soon as you resume your usual lifestyle, the weight starts to creep back on.
 That’s because losing weight isn’t necessarily the problem, it’s keeping it off longer term that is difficult.